LiskArchive/lips/proposals/lip-BLS_signatures.md

 #### Signing and Verifying

-Let `m` be a binary message, `tag` the correct message tag for `m` as specified in the LIP ["Use message tags and network identifiers for signatures"][lip-use-message-tags-and-network-identifiers-for-signatures], `networkIdentifier` the correct network identifier of the chain and `sk` a secret key.
+Let `m` be a binary message, `tag` the correct message tag for `m` as specified in  LIP [0037][lip-use-message-tags-and-network-identifiers-for-signatures], `networkIdentifier` the correct network identifier of the chain and `sk` a secret key.
 Then, the signature is computed by `signBLS(sk, tag, networkIdentifier, m)` as defined below.
 The resulting signature `sig` in combination with the message `m` and the matching public key `pk` is verified by `verifyBLS(pk, tag, networkIdentifier, m, sig)`.
-In the following, let `tagMessage` be the function defined in the LIP ["Use message tags and network identifiers for signatures"][lip-use-message-tags-and-network-identifiers-for-signatures].
+In the following, let `tagMessage` be the function defined in LIP [0037][lip-use-message-tags-and-network-identifiers-for-signatures].

 ```python
 signBLS(sk, tag, networkIdentifier, m):